0LNetworkCommunity/libra-legacy-v6/language/diem-framework/releases/artifacts/current/docs/modules/Diem.md

 <code>new_to_xdx_exchange_rate: u64</code>
 </dt>
 <dd>
- The new on-chain to-XDX exchange rate between the
+ The new on-chain to-GAS exchange rate between the
- <code>currency_code</code> currency and XDX.
+ <code>currency_code</code> currency and GAS.
 Represented in conversion
  between the (on-chain) base-units for the currency and microdiem.
 </dd>
 </dl>